-CCTV captured the boys walking along Brett Street towards Ross River, yesterday afternoon.
+Closed-circuit TV captured the boys walking along Brett Street towards Ross River, on Monday afternoon.

-Their bodies were found in the Ross River near Cranbrook Park early Tuesday morning.
+Their bodies were found in the Ross River near Cranbrook Park early on Tuesday.

 The boys’ mother posted on Facebook during the search to say she was “tired and empty” and missing her boys “so, so much”.